 To be fair, my point of view has obviously evolved over the years.
 As far as I’m concerned, I work my vines with my soul and conscience, and do what I think is best for them.
 So with this recent flavescence dorée episode, I was forced to use an insecticide for 2 years, though the one I used is certified organic.
 I didn’t hesitate, because if that’s what it takes to save my vines, I will do it.
 I refuse to be dogmatic and pig-headed about issues like this.

 If you know me, you know I am ecologically conscious.
 For the entire estate, I consolidate my garbage to send it out every two months.
 I divide everything up: cardboard, metals, glass, plastics; it’s just my way of doing things.
-Unfortunately, in France ecology is usually little more than paper work, not by actual work in the vines.
+Unfortunately, in France ecology is usually little more than paper work, not the actual work in the vines.
 There is a huge disconnect: I know growers who are certified organic that I don’t consider respectful of nature.
 I’ve seen certified organic producers green-harvest with tractors emitting hot gasses that burn off the leaves.
 If that’s considered organic, then no thanks!

 I believe there is a philosophy that goes beyond the products you do or don’t use in the soils.
 I green harvest by hand!
 I hire people to do this with me!